-These unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to realize its assets and discharge its liabilities in the normal course of business as they come due into the foreseeable future and meet the mandatory repayment terms of the notes payable and banking facilities (refer Note 14).
+These unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to realize its assets and discharge its liabilities in the normal course of business as they come due into the foreseeable future.

-For the quarter ended March 31, 2018, the Group incurred a net loss of \$2.7 million, with operating activities from continued operations generating a \$0.9 million cash flow deficiency.
-At March 31, 2018, the Group of continued operations had unrestricted cash of \$2 million, current assets of \$5.7 million and a cumulative deficiency \$15.3 million.
+For the quarter ended December 31, 2018, the Group incurred a net gain of \$2.8 million, with cash used in operating activities \$0.5 million.
+Furthermore, during the quarter, working capital generated from continued operations was \$0.7 million as compared to \$0.3 million in the quarter ended December 31, 2017.
+At December 31, 2018, the Group had unrestricted cash of \$0.4 million, current assets of \$3.3 million and a cumulative deficiency \$10.5 million.